Go Back Email Link

 Ingredients

-• 4 very ripe banana's (Approximately 350g after being peeled)
+• 4 very ripe bananas, about 350g once peeled

 • 2 eggs

-• ½ cup neutral oil (such as canola, rice bran, vegetable etc)
+• ½ cup neutral oil such as vegetable, canola or rice bran oil

 • 1 cup caster sugar